 - Weight is total vehicle weight including the rider(s) and cargo.

-- Grade: 0 degrees is flat ground and 90
+- Grade: 0 percent is flat ground and 100 percent is a

 number is entered.

 This calculator provides an estimate of how much power it